 |Study Period||Start date||Census date||WW date||End date|

-ILO 4 Apply finite element analysis and rapid prototyping techniques in a design project and report the process and outcomes to a professional standard in oral and written form.
+- Report the process and outcomes of a finite element analyse to a professional standard in oral and written form.

 1 hour Lecture weekly, 3 hours Tutorials weekly.